Compound Interest: A Powerful Tool for Retirement Savings

 There are many ways to start saving for retirement.
 Here are a few:

 - Put aside money in a qualified plan (such as a 401(k)).
-You may be able to make income deferral contributions which your employer may match.
+You may be able to make income deferral contributions that your employer may match.
 I recommend you speak with your employer.

 - If you are self-employed, you may be able to set up a retirement plan (e.g. Solo(k), SEP IRA, or SIMPLE IRA) for you and your employees.